alakajam-team/alakajam/README.md

 # WeJam!

-> Current progress: Mostly just a skeleton for a generic website.
-You can browse an event and its entries.
+> Current progress: You can browse events and entries, register and submit your own.
+Plenty of security holes, no admin UI.

 ## Setup